Host a Fellow

-California Volunteers’ California Climate Action Corps Fellowship program leverages the power of AmeriCorps to advance climate actions that engage community members, cultivate change, and leave a lasting impact.
+The California Climate Action Corps Fellowship leverages the power of AmeriCorps to advance climate actions that engage community members, cultivate change, and leave a lasting impact.

-The program connects organizations and agencies with talented, motivated emerging leaders to move the needle on climate change in communities throughout the state.
+The program connects climate-related organizations to emerging leaders to move the needle on climate change in communities throughout the state.
 If you need help for your frontline climate work and are passionate about mentoring, we want to hear from you!

 - Significant community engagement and volunteerism components that provide community members a way to take action on climate change issues.